tharumbun/sandbox/src/data/blog/cambodia-preah-vihear.md

   - photolog
 ogImage: "https://cdn.tharum.com/img/preah-vihear/61300030.JPG"
 description:
    A study visit to Preah Vihear temple in May 2006.
+Preah Vihear is also known as the “temple in the clouds,” standing on a 525-meter-high cliff in Cambodia’s Dangrek Mountains.
 ---
 In May 2006, I made a memorable journey to Preah Vihear Temple, one of Cambodia’s most breathtaking and spiritually powerful heritage sites.